ilyakolb/jGCaMP8-neuron-culture-screen/README.md

 Instructions for reproducing the plots are below.

-To activate the relevant Anaconda environemt, execute `conda activate jgcamp8-culture`
+To activate the relevant Anaconda environment, execute `conda activate jgcamp8-culture`

 **Figure 1B**